 The Administration today released its first National Security Strategy.
-Click here for the official summary, and here for the full text.
+Click here for the full text.
 Notably, climate change is not listed as a national security risk in the document, though there are a few elements that relate to the subject.
 Below is the Center for Climate and Security’s out-of-the-gate reaction:

 1. It is unfortunate that climate change is not being explicitly addressed as a national security threat in the National Security Strategy (NSS).
 Not least as the President just signed a defense bill (2018 NDAA) that declared climate change a “direct threat” to national security (a bill that had strong support from the President’s party in Congress) and his own Department of Defense has been taking the issue very seriously.
 The passage of the NDAA demonstrated that there is, at the very least, a bipartisan consensus that climate change presents a threat to national security.
 This document does not acknowledge that consensus.

 2. The NSS is primarily a political document, and not much of a strategy.
 Through signing the 2018 NDAA, the President has already acknowledged climate change as a security threat.
 And while it is strange for the NSS to not reflect that, the NSS will likely have a marginal impact on the day-to-day actions of the Department of Defense (DoD) to minimize climate change risks to its mission.
 The military will continue to do its job in managing all risks to the nation, including the climate-related types.
 Further, there is nothing in the NSS that precludes any departments and agencies from addressing climate change risks to security.
 For example, the DoD Directive on Climate Change Adaptation and Resilience remains in effect, and there is now a law (the NDAA) requiring the DoD to report climate change risks back to the Congress.
 The NSS does not in any way contradict those policies.